proarhant/python-docker-k8s/README.md

 # python-docker-k8s
-Demo of a sample Python Flask web app running on Kubernetes.
+Demo of a sample `Python Flask` web app running on `Kubernetes`.

-The web application will be containerized in Docker first.
+This web application has been tested in local `Python` environment and then containerized in `Docker`.
-I will then deploy this Dockerized web app in K8s using LoadBalancer service.
-For the demo purpose, a minikube K8s single node cluster will be used.
+I will then deploy this Dockerized web app in Kubernetes using `LoadBalancer` service.
+For the demo purpose, a `minikube` K8s cluster will be used.

 # Python applicaiton in Flask framework
-This is a sample python Flask application that displays both in `console and web browser` its current environment (e.g. Production, Development, Staging, etc) along with the port it listens to.
+This is a sample `Python Flask` application that displays both in `console and web browser` its current environment (e.g. Production, Development, Staging, etc) along with the port it listens to.

 # Dir structure for this containerized application
 ```